Martti Olavi Siirala: Social pathology

 Siirala wrote here about transfer, a social pathological formation of non-articulated life.
 When there is no room to people to react to problems they encounter, it has effects that harm the whole society.
 However, these transfers or burdens are not delivered equally.
 On the contrary, they often fall on the shoulders of this or that particular person, who then becomes ill.
 Here, Siirala maintains, the mentally or physically ill one - the Identified patient - gets ill for his society.
 In Siirala's view, then, 'many symptoms of schizophrenia may be precipitated by...the people around him, in an attempt to overcome tendencies in him which disturb their view of reality.
 This, as with many of Siirala's writings, is disturbing and provocative...[but] can never be healthily ignored'.
 The corollary is that the real subject of illness is not therefore the particular individual who is driven into isolation - "placelessness" - but the society that has driven him there.
 Siirala has accordingly been linked with figures like Harold Searles or Harry Stack Sullivan in his belief that the delusions of patients are 'expressions that reflect what has been dissociated, hidden, and overlooked in life'.
 A similar link appears in 'the psychological literature on Invisible Loyalties (Boszormenyi-Nagi & Spark 1973) and anonymous social burdens (Siirala, M. 1983)'.

 Psychotherapy

 Siirala calls therapy the new, sharing transfer of social burden.
 The so-called transference of psychoanalysis is seen not only as projecting feelings to the therapist, but also as the sharing of this burden.
 Thus 'in order to be creative, the therapist must identify himself with the patient, share his sufferings so that he attains his goal'.
 This may also cause some pain to the therapist, but can at the same time make things happen that are at first sight impossible.
 Epistemologically Siirala stresses that therapist must keep all possibilities open, and not hang on to some preconceived theory like the oedipal theory of psychoanalysis.
 In many points Siirala comes close to Ronald David Laing, a famous anti-psychiatrist from the 1960s.
-Indeed, the work, 'Medicine in Metamorphosis' was published originally in a series edited by Laing.
+The work "Medicine in Metamorphosis" was published originally in a series edited by Laing.
 Both were interested in social origins of schizophrenia.
 On the other hand, Siirala never stops considering his patients as ill.
 Also he sees that they need the right kind of psychiatric treatment to gain again some kind of place among other men.